Lockwood & San Emigdio 10: The Mine

 • Waste chute: In the top picture, you can see that there is supposed to be a chute for dumping waste material (tailings) extending out from the front of the ore dump.
 I can easily fabricate one, or if there's space, I might enlarge the opening and have some On18 track on a trestle to carry the tailings a short distance away from the main building.

 • Rooftop details: Since I'm re-roofing anyway, I'll redo the rooftop details.
-The water tank, in particular, is in rough shape and needs new banding, and the tank roof is warped and needs to be fixed. also, the ladders all the way up to the peak on both sides don't make a lot of sense to me.
+The water tank, in particular, is in rough shape and needs new banding, and the tank roof is warped and needs to be fixed.
+Also, the ladders all the way up to the peak on both sides don't make a lot of sense to me.
 I'll probably just have ladders going to the water tank.

 • Name: I believe the name is a decal that came with the kit.
 I'll see if I can get it off with Solvaset and steel wool, without doing too much damage to the finish.
 Then I'll give it a different name, more evocative of the Frazier Mining District, or name it for one of my Lockwood Valley/Frazier Park friends.